Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ^C
 ~~~

-If you look at autoinstall(8) you will see that the `install.conf` file is just
+If you look at the man page of autoinstall(8) you will see that the
-`question = answer`.
-You are not forced to put the whole question, just a
+`install.conf` file is just `question = answer`.
+You are not forced to put the
-non-ambiguous part (and no question mark).
+whole question, just a non-ambiguous part (and no question mark).

-When configuring the disk, OpenBSD will only used an existing OpenBSD area if
+When configuring the disk, OpenBSD will use an existing OpenBSD area by default
-one exist by default.
-Because the `miniroot55.fs` will be dd(1)'ed on the
+when one exist.
+Because the `miniroot55.fs` will be dd(1)'ed on the target hard
-target hard drive, an OpenBSD area will exist, but will only have a size of
+drive, an OpenBSD area will exist, but will only have a size of ~3.5MB.
+So we
-~3.5MB.
-So we have to add the `Use (W)hole disk, use the = W` question in the
+have to add the `Use (W)hole disk, use the = W` question in the answer file.
-answer file.
 Otherwise the system will not use the whole disk.

 ###Add it to the files tree